TamariIv/dotNet5782_8754_2775/README.md

 First one
 # dotNet5782_8754_2775
-Mini Project in Windows Systems exercise 0
+Mini Project in Windows Systems
-Hello Universe
-Hi!
-I try to change and update it in the git end.
+Drone delivery service using .NET